ethereum/go-ethereum/content/docs/developers/geth-developer/code-review-guidelines.md

 sort_key: B
 ---

-The only way to get code into go-ethereum is to send a pull request.
+The only way to get code into Geth is to submit a pull request (PR).
 Those pull requests need to be reviewed by someone.
 This document is a guide that explains our expectations around PRs for both authors and reviewers.